 Problem: You arrive at a sponsored event in order to face paint, and before you’ve removed your coat, three children line up at your side.
 This bodes well for the popularity of face painting, but by the time you’ve completely set up and begun, the line has grown.
 A lot.
 Now there are more children at your elbow than the organizers expected to attend this first-time event.
 You know your client is okay with you adding an extra hour to your work time if necessary, but so many children are flooding in that you feel a quiver of concern that you may not get through them all in two hours.
 Since a helpful parent is handing out numbered stickers, you know that you have to paint approximately 50 children in two hours so far, but more are arriving.
 What can you do?

 Solution: The best solution is to plan ahead for erratic event attendance, even if you’ve never encountered it before.
-At private parties, artists normally guarantee 12 to 15 designs per hour, which is the industry standard for face painting.
-It’s a good rate which allows you to work more carefully and to create better designs which showcase your abilities and keep clients happy.
+At private parties, artists normally guarantee 12 to 15 "party" designs per hour, which is the industry standard for face painting.
+It’s a good rate which allows you to work more carefully and to create detailed designs which showcase your abilities and please clients.
 However, not every event fits this perfect party profile, and even private parties can suddenly balloon if guests who did not RSVP decide to attend.
 The following strategies will help you save the day for a harried hostess when this happens.

 For public or corporate events, which are the most likely to be high volume, it’s not uncommon for artists to provide 20 to 30 simplified designs per hour, especially if they have a line manager and a limited group of selections.
 If you know an event is going to be high volume up front and the time is limited, offer to find a second face painter who can work with you for the event and bid it appropriately to cover you both.
 When an event becomes unexpectedly high volume, prepare as well as you can in advance for this possibility and try to offer clients the flexibility which will still make their event a success when it has unusually high attendance.